-Expertise / LOC / Claims, Disputes & Litigations / Marine Accident Investigation
+Expertise / LOC / Our People / Claims, Disputes & Litigations / Marine Accident Investigation

 LOC can offer a fast and cost-efficient service for clients that need an accurate presentation of any collision, allision, grounding or stranding overlaid onto a chart, site plan or other geo-referenced image that uses a single source or amalgam of different sources of data, typically from VDR (Voyage Data Recorders) and AIS (Automatic Identification Systems), or ECDIS (Electronic Chart Display and Information System) and VTS (Vessel Traffic Services).